All Eyes on the Latest Cryptocurrency Regulation

 In early May 2022, Coinbase’s quarterly financial performance report to the SEC was leaked, and customer panic quickly ensued.
 The report detailed that “in the event of a bankruptcy, the crypto assets [Coinbase] hold[s] in custody on behalf of our customers could be subject to bankruptcy proceedings and such customers could be treated as our general unsecured creditors.”

 In layman's terms, customers’ money would be temporarily frozen if the company declared bankruptcy.
 Brian Armstrong, chief executive and co-founder of Coinbase, quickly assured investors through a series of tweets that their funds are safe, and the company has no current risk of filing for bankruptcy.

 The Biden Administration intends to push lawmakers to remedy this potential problem by insisting that any future legal framework require cryptocurrency firms to keep customer assets separate from company holdings that could be subject to bankruptcy processes.
 This is already a standard rule for financial firms such as futures platforms, in which investments are more heavily regulated.

-But the White House still thinks trading platforms should be permitted to pool customers’ assets, allowing the companies to continue managing trades internally rather than requiring them to detail each movement on the blockchain.
+But the White House still thinks platforms should be permitted to pool customers’ assets, allowing the companies to continue managing transactions internally rather than requiring them to detail each movement on the blockchain.

 Proposals for new cryptocurrency regulation should not scare away potential investors, but rather be seen as a vote of confidence and legitimacy from the traditional financial regulatory sector.
 Any speculative investment involves risk, but the new directives that have been put in motion show that the government wants consumers (a/k/a DeFi investors) to have their best chance at success.